DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 ### Limiting Journal Entries to Specific Areas

+The first area of Avernoth:
+- Contains entries from set 1
-The first area of Avernoth (which is mainly themed around being a mage's study) contains:
+- Is mainly themed around being a mage's study

+The second area of Avernoth:
+- Contains entries from set 2
-The second area of Avernoth (which is mainly themed around being a magical forge / armory-ish area) contains:
+- Is mainly themed around being a magical forge / armory-ish area

+The third area of Avernoth:
+- Contains entries from set 3
-The third area of Avernoth (which is a little more abstract and exposed to the outside) contains:
+- Is a little more abstract and exposed to the outside

 # Collecting Journal Entries